NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 In Labs 2-4 of the ISSEM course, you will apply the concepts you have learned in the theoretical modules to a real-world application: the Infant Incubator.
 This lab focuses on understanding the system, identifying security requirements, and performing threat modeling.
 It is completely virtualized, so try and imagine the final physical build of the device, but do treat it like a real machine!

+It's good to read through the entire doucment before you get going.
+There is some weird stuff at the end about temperatures, that informed the way the incubator software was coded.

 ---

 ## Tasks